tudat-team/tudat-space/docs/source/_src_about/contribute_to_tudat.rst

 Ongoing and planned developments
 ================================

-Below is a (non enirely comprehensive) list of features and functionalities that are under active development, or or our near(ish)-term wishlist.
+Below is a (not entirely comprehensive) list of features and functionalities that are under active development, or or our near(ish)-term wishlist.
 For some of them, the required development would be Python-only.
 If you're interested in the status of these points, in contributing, or in proposing additional ones, please feel free to contact us!

 * Extension of Tudat estimation functionality for real tracking data analysis, with a focus on planetary missions

   * Reading additional typical radio tracking data files (TNF, TDF) into Tudat-compatible data structures (in addition to ODF files, which are currently supported)
   * Adding high-accuracy models for media corrections for radio tracking (troposphere, ionosphere, corona)
-  * Adding more detailed albedo and surface temperature models for radiation pressire modelling
+  * Adding more detailed albedo and surface temperature models for radiation pressure modelling
-  * Flexible and automated setup for high-fidelity propagation and estimation of planetart spacecraft
+  * Flexible and automated setup for high-fidelity propagation and estimation of planetary spacecraft
   * Implement sparse matrices for partials matrices
   * ...